Bipasha1005/Gurukul/README.md

 ---

+#Disclaimer!
-Above was the initial frontent part made by me, then we as a team switched to this project for submission https://github.com/Bipasha1005/GuruKul_SIH2023
+Above was the initial frontent part made by me, but we as a team switched to the below project for submission https://github.com/Bipasha1005/GuruKul_SIH2023